Anne Lawrence: Personal life

-In 1994, Lawrence discovered Ray Blanchard's work on autogynephilia and transgenderism and described this experience as an epiphany for her.
-She has said that Blanchard's writings gave her the insight and courage to undergo transition.
-Lawrence started transitioning in mid-1994, when she was age 44, and continued through 1996.
+In 1994, Lawrence discovered Ray Blanchard's work on transgender people and described this experience as an epiphany for her.
+She has said that Blanchard's writings gave her the insight and courage to undergo gender transition.
+Lawrence started transitioning in mid-1994, when she was age 44.
 She saw Marsha C. Botzer at the Ingersoll Gender Center in Seattle for psychotherapy and was diagnosed in early 1995.
-She was on full hormone therapy by 1995 and underwent vaginoplasty with Toby Meltzer in 1996.
+She was on full feminizing hormone therapy by 1995 and underwent vaginoplasty with Toby Meltzer in 1996.
 Following transition, Lawrence pivoted her career from anesthesiology to transgender health.
 From 1997 to 2001, Lawrence attended the Institute for Advanced Study of Human Sexuality and earned a Doctor of Philosophy (Ph.D.) in sexology.
-Then, from 2003 to 2006, she attended the Washington School of Professional Psychology and earned a Master of Arts (M.A.) in clinical psychology.
+From 2003 to 2006, she attended the Washington School of Professional Psychology and earned a Master of Arts (M.A.) in clinical psychology.
 Starting in 1996, Lawrence published extensively in the areas of gender dysphoria, transgender people, and paraphilias, both in academic journals and on her personal website, Transsexual Women's Resources.
 From 2000 to 2015, she maintained a private practice in transgender medicine and psychotherapy.
-From 2008 until at least 2017, she was an adjunct associate professor in the Department of Psychology at the University of Lethbridge in Alberta, Canada.
+From 2008 until at least 2017, she was an adjunct associate professor in the Department of Psychology at the University of Lethbridge in Alberta.

-Lawrence was involved in the controversy surrounding J. Michael Bailey's 2003 book The Man Who Would Be Queen: The Science of Gender-Bending and Transsexualism, which has been chronicled by historian and bioethicist Alice Dreger.
-Lawrence defended Bailey and Blanchard's typology and has described feeling traumatized and alienated from the transgender community following the extreme backlash against the book.
+Lawrence was involved in the controversy surrounding J. Michael Bailey's 2003 book The Man Who Would Be Queen: The Science of Gender-Bending and Transsexualism.
+Lawrence defended Bailey and Blanchard's typology and has described feeling traumatized and alienated from transgender community following the backlash against the book.

 Lawrence retired from practice in 2015.
 She was last published in 2018.
-However, in late 2023, Lawrence debuted a new version of her website and stated that she is working on a new research project of long-term narratives by autogynephilic transgender women who had transitioned more than 10 years ago, although this was removed months later.
-Lawrence resides in Seattle, Washington with her two cats.
+In 2023, Lawrence debuted a new version of her website and stated that she is working on a new research project of long-term narratives by self-described autogynephilic transgender women who had transitioned more than 10 years ago, which was removed months later.

+As of 2023, Lawrence resides in Seattle, Washington with her two cats.